natezmatthews/proxyproject/README.md

 will contain hints as to which webpages are likely to be faster/slower to download.

 The hints will be at minimum:
 	1. An average round-trip-time calculated by the proxy
 	2. The size of the webpage

 Other hints we may implement:
 	3. The physical location of the destination server
 	4. The availability of the webpage in a cache in the proxy

 ##### Current Progress
 The proxy currently forwards the first GET request it gets, stores the response, prints out whatever HTML links it finds in the response, and then forwards the response to the client.

-Usage: 'python proxy.py [proxy host name] [proxy port number] [destination host name]'
+Usage: `python proxy.py [proxy host name] [proxy port number] [destination host name]`